GetDKAN/dkan2/modules/dkan_harvest/README.md

-@page guide-harvest Harvest
+@page harvest Harvest

-To “harvest” data is to use the public feed or API of another data portal to import items from that portal’s catalog into your own.
+The **dkan_harvest** module provides integration with the [harvest](https://github.com/GetDKAN/harvest) library.
+This enables you to use the public feed or API of another data portal and import items from that portal’s catalog into your own.

 For example, [Data.gov](https://data.gov/) harvests all of its datasets from the [data.json](https://project-open-data.cio.gov/v1.1/schema/) files of [hundreds of U.S. federal, state and local data portals](https://catalog.data.gov/harvest).

- A DKAN harvest consists of a [harvest plan](#harvest-plan) that will save the source information to the local file system in cache and plan files.
+ A "harvest" consists of a [harvest plan](#harvest-plan) that will save the source information to the local file system in cache and plan files.

 ## Drush Commands